The 5 Best Sunglasses for Sports

 Yes, your Wayfarer sunglasses are classic.
 Unfortunately, they’re not the best shades to wear when you get sweaty (which you’ve probably realized if you’ve ever worn them on a jog and spent the entire outing pushing them back up your nose).
 But you don’t have to give up on sunnies when you’re active al fresco.
 Athletic sunglasses have come a long way, now sporting more fashionable designs, advanced materials, and features tailored to specific activities.
 Whether you’re getting outside this summer to go cycling or do some stand up paddleboarding, there’s a pair for you.
 Read on for our top picks.

-Nike has thought of everything a runner needs with this new style.
+Nike has thought of everything a runner needs with its Vaporwing Elite glasses.
 They’re ultra-light, so they won’t bounce with every step you take, and a floating nose pad also helps absorb shock while letting air flow—meaning your sweat won’t fog up the lenses and make the shades slip off your nose.
 Rubbery panels along your temples help keep them in place, too.
 One very cool feature: The lenses are a single piece, with no plastic bar between your eyes, so you get a totally clear view of the road ahead.

 2. BEST FOR ROAD CYCLING: SMITH PIVLOCK ARENA MAX; $159